1. Overview

 The following are generally not considered qualifying vulnerabilities:

-- Missing HTTP security headers that do not lead to a demonstrable exploit
+- Missing HTTP security headers with no demonstrable exploit

 - Clickjacking on pages with no sensitive actions

-- Self-XSS (where the user must inject the payload themselves)
+- Self-XSS requiring the attacker to inject their own payload

 - Rate limiting issues that do not lead to account takeover or data exposure